BennettSmith/ebo-planner-backend/docs/use-cases/UC-03-CreateTripDraft.md

 ---

 ## Main Success Flow
-1. Actor submits a create-draft request (optional partial trip fields).
+1. Actor submits a create-draft request with the required title (`name`).
 2. System authenticates the caller.
+3. System validates inputs (title must be present and non-blank).
-3. System creates a new `Trip` with:
+4. System creates a new `Trip` with:
    - `status = DRAFT`
-   - `draftVisibility = PRIVATE` (unless explicitly set to `PUBLIC`)
+   - `draftVisibility = PRIVATE` (always)
    - `created_by_member_id = caller`
-4. System ensures the creator is included as an organizer (initial organizer).
+5. System ensures the creator is included as an organizer (initial organizer).
-5. System returns the created trip identifiers/details.
+6. System returns the created trip identifiers/details.

 ---

 ## Alternate Flows
+A1 — Idempotent Retry (Same Idempotency Key, Same Request)
+- **Condition:** A previous successful create request exists for the same actor and idempotency key with an identical request payload.
+- **Behavior:** System returns the previously created trip (no new trip is created).
+- **Outcome:** Trip returned (idempotent).

+A2 — Idempotency Key Reuse With Different Payload
+- **Condition:** A previous request exists for the same actor and idempotency key, but the new request payload differs.
+- **Behavior:** System rejects the request.
-- None.
+- **Outcome:** `409 Conflict`.

 ---

 ## Error Conditions
 - `401 Unauthorized` — caller is not authenticated
-- `409 Conflict` — domain invariant violated
+- `409 Conflict` — idempotency key reuse with a different payload (or other invariant violation)
 - `422 Unprocessable Entity` — invalid input values (format/range)
 - `500 Internal Server Error` — unexpected failure